Subcompact car: 1980s

 To replace the aging Chevette in the second half of the 1980s, Chevrolet introduced marketed imported front-wheel drive subcompact cars: the Suzuki Cultus (a three-cylinder hatchback, badged as the Chevrolet Sprint) and the Isuzu Gemini (a four-cylinder hatchback/sedan badged as the Chevrolet Spectrum).

 1990s

 During the 1990s in USA subcompacts fell from popularity.
 GM offered the Geo brand featuring the Suzuki-built Metro subcompact.
 Ford offered the Festiva, which was designed by Mazda and built by Kia.

+The Geo Metro, introduced for the 1989 model year and based on the Suzuki Cultus, was sold as a hatchback, sedan, and convertible before continuing as the Chevrolet Metro after the Geo marque was discontinued in 1997.
+Ford replaced the Festiva in North America with the Ford Aspire for the 1994 model year; like the Festiva, the Aspire was based on a Mazda design and manufactured by Kia in South Korea.
+These models competed in the entry level market with other small imported cars, including the Hyundai Excel, Nissan Sentra, Toyota Tercel, and Honda Civic.
+Their low purchase prices and fuel economy was important for selling points although consumers soon shifted toward larger compact cars, sports utility vehicles, and pickup trucks during the decade.